-The proposed development consists of a new retail centre over two levels with three levels of car park on top, comprising of new supermarket, specialty and kiosks with associated dock facilities and car parking.
+The proposed development consists of a new retail centre over two levels with three levels of car park on top, comprising of new supermarket, specialty shops and kiosks with associated dock facilities and car parking.
 It also includes an external pedestrian link between the existing centre and the new building.
-A new pedestrian bridge, spanning the Smidmore Street, will connect the two parts of the shopping centre.
+This link is via a new pedestrian bridge, spanning the Smidmore Street and connecting the proposed development with the existing shopping centre.